Learn about SLT

 • Chapter 1 provides a coarse treatment of the underlying proof ideas and mechanics.

-• Chapter 2-5: The results of SLT depend on a lot of results from other fields of mathematics (algebraic geometry, distribution theory, manifold, empirical processes, etc).
+• Chapters 2-5: The results of SLT depend on a lot of results from other fields of mathematics (algebraic geometry, distribution theory, manifold, empirical processes, etc).
 The book gives some background in each of these fields rather quickly.
 Scattered through these introductions is some material on how these fields relate to the core results in SLT.

 • Chapter 6 contains the main proofs of SLT.